danielrosehill/Panel-Of-Claude/README.md

 Potential down the road wacky outgrowths of this idea:

 - Agents are instructed to adopt the persona of an ideologue to simulate debates by real personaltiies
 - Multiple panels are assembled as a virtual conference of agents.
 The minutes from one panel could be fed to another.
 - Responses could be streamed or avatar-ised for live viewing

+---

+## Author

+**Daniel Rosehill**
+To view an index of my Claude Code related projects, [click here](https://github.com/danielrosehill/Claude-Code-Repos-Index)